 \begin{rem} Let us briefly explain why, in order to apply the techniques of this manuscript, the point $s_0$ in Construction \ref{model2} is necessary.
 Let us look at the example illustrated in Figure 4.
-If $S:=\{\eta\}=T$ instead of $\{s_0, \eta\}$, then $\mathscr{C}_{1,s}$ would contain a unique irreducible component $I_{\eta}$, making the hypothesis of Theorem \ref{2.13} empty, and the technique of proof non-applicable.
-If we took $s_0 \in N_{z}$, then the hypothesis insures good reduction of $X$ over~$I_{s_0}$, but the points in $C^{\mathrm{an}} \backslash N_z$ all map to $I_{\eta} \backslash I_{s_0}$ via $\pi_2$, meaning we can't apply the technique to them, hence they remain unaccounted for. \end{rem}
+If $S:=\{\eta\}=T$ instead of $\{s_0, \eta\}$, then $\mathscr{C}_{1,s}$ contains a unique irreducible component $I_{\eta}$, making the hypothesis of Theorem \ref{2.13} empty.
+If we took $s_0 \in N_{z}$, then the hypothesis ensures good reduction of $X$ over~$I_{s_0}$, but the points in $C \backslash N_z$ all map to $I_{\eta} \backslash I_{s_0}$ via $\pi_2$, meaning we can't apply this technique to them and they remain unaccounted~for. \end{rem}

-\begin{rem} Considering the double points in the statement of Theorem \ref{2.13} is necessary.
-To see this, let us consider the illustration of $\mathscr{C}_{2,s}$ and $\pi_2$ in Figure 5 above.
-If we assume that $X$ has good reduction only over $I_{\eta_1}$, then all the points of $C^{\mathrm{an}}$ that map to the point $A$ via $\pi_2$ remain unaccounted for. \end{rem}